retroscepter/binlingo/README.md

 # binlingo

-Binary readers and writers made easy in JavaScript for Deno, Node.js and browsers.
+Binary reader and writer utilities for Deno, Node.js and browsers.

 ## Installation